tradle/why-hypercore/FAQ.md

 Yes.
 Managed by Corestore, or community provided multifeed.
 Need help with this.

+### Help me picture use cases for Hyperswarm?

+Hyperswarm's mission is to help discover peers you want to connect to without using a server.
+So use it when you need to:

+- establish a [Video chat session over WebRTC](https://twitter.com/pfrazee/status/1248744869419458561), which otherwise needs a [STUN server](https://www.callstats.io/blog/2017/10/26/webrtc-product-turn-server).
+You might optionally use Peersockets module, which adds convenience and efficiency for [talking to peers on a swarm topic](https://github.com/andrewosh/peersockets).

+- connect to peers sitting behind home routers, which otherwise can't connect to each other.
+(Hyperswarm's here is so called NAT hole punching).
+Keep in mind this does not work on mobiles, and requires a proxy.
+Our idea is to use not a public server, but a Personal Cloud as such a proxy, to avoid loss of privacy.

 ## If Hypercore is a P2P Web, what is its URL format?